wlonk/arcadia/rules/making_characters.rst

 If at any point during the game, you run out of role tokens, you have exhausted your good name for the time being; acquaintances are tired of you and friends may counsel you to lay low.
 If you run out of passion tokens, you are morose, melancholic, and listless.
+But take heart!
+Both situations are only temporary, and you will recover.

 .. topic:: So it's a bunch of rich white people, right?